techleadcoaching/coaching/tech-leads/being-coached.md

+---
+title: "Chapter Three: How to be Coached as a Tech Lead"
+draft: false
+type: "guide"
+---

-# Chapter Three: How to be Coached
+# Chapter Three: How to be Coached as a Tech Lead

 Getting coaching in your career is probably a new experience, and it likely is a fairly new experience for your coach as well since the Tech Lead Coaching Network is quite new and still a work in progress.
 This chapter is intended to give you both some ideas about the "broad strokes" of coaching as well as some specific, practical details.
 The goal of this chapter is threefold: (1) give you some confidence or reduce your anxiety about this new relationship, (2) provide you some very actionable advice about how to receive coaching (including some dos and don'ts), and (3) giving you some instruction on how to get the most of the relationship.